 IMAlive is the world's first virtual crisis center with 100% of its volunteers trained and certified in crisis intervention and suicide prevention.
 Our goal is to use the power of Internet to provide crisis intervention, emotional support and resources to people in crisis online via chat.

-IMAlive.org, world's first virtual crisis center, was launched in April 2011, and has welcomed volunteers from all over the country.
-To provide online support volunteers have to take a 20 hour training course and pass an online exam with a qualified mental health professional.
+IMAlive.org, world's first virtual crisis center, was launched in April 2011, and has welcomed volunteers from all over the world.
+To provide online support volunteers take a 10-hour video training course, spend approximately 10-20 hours improving their crisis intervention skills online with IMALIVE trainers, and pass an online exam with a qualified mental health professional.
 Our volunteers are always supported by experienced supervisors.

 IMAlive volunteers are a unique group of dedicated individuals with a common mission - to provide empathic and non-judgemental support when chat visitors need it most.
 It is a one of a kind crisis center which provides a rewarding volunteer experience from the comfort of your home.

 I became a volunteer for IMAlive late last year.
 They have an amazing training program that teaches you how to empathize with different people and different situations.
 I've been a volunteer for a few months and I can honestly say I've met the most amazing supervisors and other volunteers who are so caring and truly want to help other people.

 IMAlive has a wonderful training program that helps volunteers understand the right way to empathize and the importance of using non-stigmatized language with the people in crisis.
 The IMAlive family has very compassionate volunteers and people who genuinely care and make time to help make a difference in the world.
 Our outreach is global (we get calls from literally every corner of the world) and we have volunteers available to take the calls 24x7.
 The supervisors are very resourceful and great guides throughout the training process.
 Each and everyone is very invested and is giving their 110% to helping the community.